-The ninth coach in Harvard heavyweight crew history, Butt assumes his new role after the passing of the legendary Harry Parker, who guided the Crimson for 51 seasons.
+The ninth coach in Harvard heavyweight crew history, Butt assumed his role after the passing of the legendary Harry Parker, who guided the Crimson for 51 seasons.
 Butt becomes just the fourth coach to lead the Crimson since 1946.

 The Crimson posted a perfect 8-0 record in 2014 during its dual season, including a sweep of Yale in the 149th Harvard-Yale Regatta.
 Harvard also won the EARC Sprints for the fifth time in as many years, as the varsity eight took home the inaugural Harry Parker Cup.
 Butt led the team to a fifth-place finish at the IRA National Championships.